Hairspray (musical): 2010 Australian production

 An Australian production of Hairspray opened in Melbourne at the Princess Theatre on October 2, 2010, to critical acclaim.
 It was directed by David Atkins and choreographed by So You Think You Can Dance Australia judge Jason Coleman.
 The show moved to Sydney on June 23, 2011.
 The cast included Jaz Flowers as Tracy, Trevor Ashley as Edna, Jack Chambers as Link, and Tevin Campbell reprising his role from the Broadway production as Seaweed.
 Atkins redesigned the production using new technology.
 The set used enormous LED screens that moved around the stage in various combinations as the characters interacted with animated landscapes generated across the screens.
 The musical opened at Sydney's Lyric Theatre at The Star Casino on 11 June 2011 and closed on 25 September 2011, two weeks earlier than anticipated.

 2022 Australian Broadway revival

 A revival of the original Broadway production opened at Melbourne's Regent Theatre in August 2022, 20 years after the original production opened on Broadway.
 The original direction and choreography (by Jack O'Brien and Jerry Mitchell, respectively), was recreated by director Matt Lenz and choreographer Dominic Shaw.
-The cast included Carmel Rodrigues as Tracy, Shane Jacobson as Edna, Rhonda Burchmore as Velma, Todd McKenney as Wilbur, Rob Mills as Corny Collins, and Asabi Goodman as Motormouth Maybelle.
+The cast included Carmel Rodrigues as Tracy, Shane Jacobson as Edna, Rhonda Burchmore as Velma, Todd McKenney as Wilbur, Rob Mills as Corny Collins, Sean Johnston as Link and Asabi Goodman as Motormouth Maybelle.
 The production moved on to Adelaide's Festival Centre in December 2022 where the role of Corny Collins was taken over by Irish born Australian, Bobby Fox.
 The Adelaide production closed on 29 January 2023.
 The production then continued to Sydney's Lyric Theatre where it opened on 9 February 2023 and closed on 2 April 2023.